Wabakimi Canoe Trip: Days 11 to 15 – From Smoothrock Lake To Collins Via The Boiling Sand River

 After P43 we stopped for lunch on the side of the river.

-fresh coffee being made at our Tamarack lake campsite
+fresh coffee being made at our Tamarack Lake campsite

 the evening view from our Boiling Sand River campsite just north of Tamarack Lake